 After months of staring at an empty Mr. Aqua 12 Long aquarium, we compiled a decent little plant list.
 Our idea was to try and replicate the foliage in the pictures that we took while in Welches.
 As you can see in this image, there is no particular order of plants.

 We both decided that the layout of the plants should be a scattering of random vegetation, quite opposite of a Dutch style planted aquarium.
 Our final decision came down to plants that looked like ferns, bushes with small leaves, and ragged patches of bushy foliage.

 Several months after the purchase of our Mr. Aqua 12 Long, the day came to assemble our project.
 We finally obtained all the equipment and hardscape materials, and had a firm plan on the layout of the scape.
 We cleared the living room floor, and carefully laid out all the materials.

-While my wife started to lay out the rocks and wood we were going to use, I was in the back yard doing a final rinse on the Flourite red sand.
+While my wife started to lay out the rocks and wood we were going to use, I was in the backyard doing a final rinse on the Flourite Sand.

 A side note on Flourite Red Sand…

 I would suggest to those who have never used this as a substrate, make sure to rinse thoroughly.
 And then rinse again.
 The Flourite Black Sand is dusty, but this particular substrate material is really dusty!
 I have read in forum posts about people who chose not to rinse this product, or only once.
 That is a huge mistake.
 The cloudiness takes days to go away, and once the dust settles, every little movement in the aquarium stirs it back up in a red cloud.